sebastiano123-c/Esp32-cam-telemetry/README.md

 Upload the [wifi-tx](https://github.com/sebastiano123-c/Esp32-cam-telemetry/test/wifi-tx/wifi-tx.ino) sketch on your transmitter board.

 # Telemetry
-For simplicity, in this code I use 5 variables: roll, pitch, flight mode, altitude and battery which are updated at the every 100ms in the browser.
+In this code I use variables: roll, pitch, flight mode, altitude, battery and the four channels of the controller.
+These values are updated at the every 100ms in the browser.

 # Talk with drone
 PID variables are easily set in the browser in the toggling menu.